 What Great Danes Were Originally Bred For

-As we’ve briefly mentioned, the Great Dane was originally bred to hunt wild boar.
-Towards the end of the 19th Century, however, the Great Dane was refined by breeders in Germany (for the wealthy and elite).
+As we’ve mentioned, the Great Dane was originally bred to hunt wild boar.
+Prior to the end of the 19th Century, the Great Dane was developed by breeders in Germany to accompany the wealthy and elite on hunting trips.

-Furthermore, the Great Dane Club was also the 4th breed club given permission to join the AKC (American Kennel Club), making them one of the oldest “official” breeds.
+Furthermore, the Great Dane Club was also the 4th breed club given permission to join the AKC, making them one of the oldest “official” breeds.